Shaniagrg/Python_Introductiom/interface/README.md

          }
      }

-     Throws error cuz Animal had function noise but Class Dog dont have it. to make it work clsdd Dog should also have function noise()
+     Throws error cuz Animal had function noise but Class Dog dont have it. to make it work class Dog should also have function noise()